-The Douglas Lake Improvement Association is celebrating 50 years – 1967-2017.
+Over 50 years ago, in 1967, the Douglas Lake Improvement Association was incorporated as a non-profit.
 It was formed to organize a group of property owners that share the common interest of living and recreating in the lake environment.
 Many improvements were made over the years and the need to protect the health of the lake and the surrounding area remains.
-The following is from our 2016 Bylaws:
+The following is from our 2019 Bylaws:

-The purpose of the Association is to preserve, protect and improve the quality of Douglas Lake and its environs and the quality of life of its residential community.
+The purpose of the Association is to preserve, protect and improve the quality of Douglas Lake and its environs and the quality of life of its residential community and for the general public.

 The Association shall: